petermsiegel/pmsLibrary/README.md

 1. __∆HERE__: When executed in a traditional function/operator or named dfn/op,
 generates and returns (as its value) a ___here__ document_-- i.e. a collection of the contiguous (see options) comment lines that
 follow-- combined into a single string or a vector of string vectors, with the comment prefixes removed from each.
 Has options for string style, whether blank (non-comment) lines end the __here__ document or not, and other options.
+* The default keywords are:  ⍝ ⍠ MULTI  NOBLANKS   -- Create vector of vector and end the ∆HERE doc at first non-comment
+* A common alternative is:   ⍝ ⍠ CR BLANKS         -- Create a char string with lines separated by CR carriage return.<BR>
+                                                   -- End the Here doc before the first code line (not first non-comment).